2024 guide to travel and expense management

 Ask yourself these questions:

 • Is the expense travel-related?
-If yes, refer to your .
+If yes, refer to your travel guidelines for employees.
 You should have guidelines for what does and doesn’t count as a travel-related expense in there.
 For example, meals eaten while traveling, would be reimbursable so long as they adhere to your company’s per diem rates.

 • Expenses that aren’t travel-related can be reimbursed if they meet the criteria for accountable plan rules.
 The IRS creates guidelines for reimbursing employees so that these expenses don’t count as taxable income.
 For expenses to meet accountable plan rules they must be work-related expenses and reported to employers in a timely manner.